timescale/docs/_partials/_timeseries-intro.md

 Databases have always had time fields, but using a special database for handling time-series data can make your database work much more effectively.
-Specialized time-series databases, like Timescale, are designed to handle large amounts of database writes, so they work much faster.
+Specialized time-series databases, like $COMPANY, are designed to handle large amounts of database writes, so they work much faster.
 They are also optimized to handle schema changes, and use more flexible indexing, so you don't need to spend time migrating your data whenever you make a change.

-Time-series data is everywhere, but there are some environments where it is especially important to use a specialized time-series database, like Timescale:
+Time-series data is everywhere, but there are some environments where it is especially important to use a specialized time-series database, like $COMPANY:

 *   Monitoring computer systems: virtual machines, servers, container metrics, CPU, free memory, net/disk IOPs, service and application metrics such as